LazaUK/AOAI-ParallelFunctionCalling-SDKv1/README.md

     tool_choice = "auto"
 )
 ```
-- and then again later to process data retrieved from API endpoints and send its completion back to the client.
+- and then again later to process data retrieved from API endpoints and send its final completion back to the client.
 ``` Python
 second_response = client.chat.completions.create(
     model = os.getenv("OPENAI_API_DEPLOY"),